Attack of the Beast Creatures: Production

 Attack of the Beast Creatures was directed by Michael Stanley, who also served as co-producer, and editor for the film.
 At the time of the film's development, Stanley was struggling to find a good enough project to work on.
 Stanley revealed in a 2005 interview with Greg Ropp that he was "going through one script after another" before producer William "Bill" Szlinsky approached him with a possible scene for a film, featuring a man having his face burned or eaten off by acid.
 Feeling that this would make a great scene for a horror film, Stanley came up with the idea of an island inhabited by a tribe of doll-like monsters that killed anyone who came there.
 The film's script was written by Robert A. Hutton, under the title Hell Island.

-Principal photography began sometime in 1983, in Stanford, Connecticut, with a largely inexperienced cast.
+Principal photography began sometime in 1983, in Stamford, Connecticut, with a largely inexperienced cast.
 The title antagonists were puppets designed by Hutton, with both Stanley and Robert T. Firgelewski puppeteering them during filming.
 The film's key sequence featuring one of the survivors having their face eaten away by acid was accomplished by attaching cotton to the actor's face with spirit glue, and layering it with liquid latex and fake blood, with the whole process taking about forty-five minutes to complete.
 Some of the cast and crew members were unsure about the film's tone, with some feeling that it should be played as a comedy.
 However, Stanley was adamant that the film should be played in a serious tone as opposed to a comical one, reasoning out that if the film's serious tone did not end up working, then it "might work as a camp".
 At one point during production, the filmmakers considered making a sequel to the film, but this idea was subsequently scrapped.
 The film's ending was constructed during shooting after the crew realized that two hundred feet of film reel (approximately fourteen to sixteen minutes of film runtime), which included an action sequence, had become damaged in the camera and was therefore unusable.
 Running out of film reel, Joanne, director Stanley's wife, came up with the idea to have the ending be a flashback sequence after remembering a similar ending that was done in Invaders from Mars.